Colombian journalist Hollman Morris wins Nuremberg Human Rights Prize

 - Colombian journalist Hollman Morris honored with International Nuremberg Human Rights Award

-- Three Latin American journalists among 2011 Nieman Fellows
+- Guatemalan, Colombian journalists among Harvard's 2012 class of Nieman Fellows